GH920/Blood-Cells-Recognition/README.md

 # Blood-Cells-Recognition
-This project is made by a in-class Kaggle-like competition.
+This project is made by an in-class Kaggle-like competition.
 (Machine Learning II Exam 2 Competition - By Prof. Amir Jafari)
 <br>

 ## Introduction